Scrap metal prices

 Current price in AED/Kg

 The scrap metal iron prices in UAE are constantly changing due to market demand, global trends, and metal quality.
-Prices for copper, aluminum, steel, and other metals vary daily.
+Prices for stainless steel scrap rate per kg today vary daily.
 To get the best rates, it’s essential to stay updated, compare prices, and negotiate with trusted buyers.

 $219